Pop Culture Madness!

 RIP, Scandals, Sad and Odd News

-Shanon Matthews' disappearance in 2008 triggered the biggest manhunt in the UK for 30 years and TV appeals from her mother.
-She was found weeks later: her mother and an accomplice kept her drugged under a bed in order to claim reward money.
+Shanon Matthews’ disappearance in 2008 triggered the most extensive manhunt in the UK for 30 years and TV appeals from her mother.
+She was found weeks later: her mother and an accomplice kept her drugged under a bed to claim reward money.

-Since 2008, more than 44 BILLION dollars has been spent on gift cards that were then never used.
+Since 2008, more than 44 BILLION dollars have been spent on gift cards that were never used.

 In 1988, actor Gary Busey was in a severe motorcycle accident.
-Busey, not wearing a helmet, was in a coma for 33 days.
-In 2008, a psychiatrist determined that the accident caused brain damage and that is why he is considered to have an eerie and bizarre persona.
+Busey was in a coma for 33 days, not wearing a helmet.
+In 2008, a psychiatrist determined that the accident caused brain damage, which is why he is considered to have an eerie and bizarre persona.

-Nebraska implemented a law to allow parents to drop off unwanted newborns at safe havens; the law didn't state an age limit, and nearly all the children abandoned were over ten years old.
+Nebraska implemented a law allowing parents to drop unwanted newborns at safe havens; the law didn’t state an age limit, and nearly all the children abandoned were over ten years old.

 A stage actor, Daniel Hoevels, slit his own throat onstage after his prop knife, for his suicide scene, was replaced with a real one.
 He survived.

-A Brazilian priest, Father Adelir Antonio, as part of a fundraiser, strapped 1000 balloons to a lawn chair and sent himself up.
-Weeks later, he was found dead at sea, earning him a Darwin Award.
+As part of a fundraiser, a Brazilian priest, Father Adelir Antonio, strapped 1000 balloons to a lawn chair and sent himself up, he was found dead at sea weeks later, earning him a Darwin Award.

 Walmart paid employees of "Walmart de Mexico" in company scrip vouchers usable only at Walmart stores until a court ruling in 2008.

-In 2005 the Italian Prime Minister, Berlusconi, insulted Finnish cuisine and joked that Finns ate "marinated reindeer".
+In 2005, the Italian Prime Minister, Berlusconi, insulted Finnish cuisine and joked that Finns ate “marinated reindeer.”
 In 2008, Finland won an international pizza contest, beating Italy.
-The name of the winning pizza was "Pizza Berlusconi" which was made of smoked reindeer.
+The name of the winning pizza was “Pizza Berlusconi,” made of smoked reindeer.

 The United States was ranked the 18th most obese nation.